LukasBommes/PV-Hawk/README.rst

       </object>
     </embed>

-The method is described in more detail in :doc:`method` and in our journal papers:
+The method is described in more detail in `How PV Drone Inspect Works <https://lukasbommes.github.io/PV-Drone-Inspect/method.html>`_ and in our journal papers:

 [1] L. Bommes, T. Pickel, C. Buerhop-Lutz, J. Hauch, C. Brabec, I. Peters, ”Computer vision tool for detection, mapping, and fault classification of photovoltaics modules in aerial IR videos,” Progress in Photovoltaics: Research and Applications, 2021. [`Wiley PIP <https://onlinelibrary.wiley.com/doi/10.1002/pip.3448>`_, `ArXiv <https://arxiv.org/abs/2106.07314>`_]